HugoSchweke/QSproteome_protocol/README.md

 **Main outputs**

-- A pdb file where residues are filtered out according of to the *nodiso1* definition (residues with a pLDDT score below 40 are filtered out)
+- A pdb file where residues are filtered out according to the *nodiso1* definition (residues with a pLDDT score below 40 are filtered out)
-- A pdb file where residues are filtered out according of to the *nodiso2* definition (starting from the nodiso1 file, a median pLDDT score is computed, and residues with a pLDDT score below 75 and below the median value are discarded.)
+- A pdb file where residues are filtered out according to the *nodiso2* definition (starting from the nodiso1 file, a median pLDDT score is computed, and residues with a pLDDT score below 75 and below the median value are discarded.)
-- A pdb file where residues are filtered out according of to the *nodiso3* definition (Starting from the nodiso2 file, a single linkage clustering is applied on the contact matrix of the remaining residues and the largest cluster is retained, thus eliminating disconnected structural parts.)
+- A pdb file where residues are filtered out according to the *nodiso3* definition (Starting from the nodiso2 file, a single linkage clustering is applied on the contact matrix of the remaining residues and the largest cluster is retained, thus eliminating disconnected structural parts.)
 - a csv file that indicating which residues are filtered out following the *nodiso* definitions

 <details>